GluuFederation/docs-oxd-prod/3.1.2/sources/oxd-https/api/index.md

     "ui_locales": [],                                              <- OPTIONAL
     "claims_locales": [],                                          <- OPTIONAL
     "claims_redirect_uri": [],                                     <- OPTIONAL
-    "client_id": "<client id of existing client>",                 <- OPTIONAL ignores all other parameters and skips new client registration forcing to use existing client (client_secret is required if this parameter is set)
+    "client_id": "<client id of existing client>",                 <- OPTIONAL - Ignores all other parameters and skips new client registration forcing to use existing client (client_secret is required if this parameter is set)
-    "client_secret": "<client secret of existing client>",         <- OPTIONAL must be used together with client_secret.
+    "client_secret": "<client secret of existing client>",         <- OPTIONAL - must be used together with client_secret.
-    "client_registration_access_token":"<access token of existing client>", <- OPTIONAL must be used together with client_id/client_secret
+    "client_registration_access_token":"<access token of existing client>", <- OPTIONAL - must be used together with client_id/client_secret
-    "client_registration_client_uri":"<uri of existing client>",   <- OPTIONAL must be used together with client_id/client_secret
+    "client_registration_client_uri":"<uri of existing client>",   <- OPTIONAL - must be used together with client_id/client_secret
     "protection_access_token":"<access token of the client>"       <- OPTIONAL for `oxd-server` but REQUIRED for `oxd-https-extension`.
-You can switch off/on protection by `oxd-server`'s `protect_commands_with_access_token` configuration parameter
+You can switch off / on protection by `oxd-server`'s `protect_commands_with_access_token` configuration parameter
 }
 ```